home-assistant/home-assistant.io/source/_integrations/frontend.markdown

 ---
-title: "Frontend"
+title: Frontend
-description: "Offers a frontend to Home Assistant."
+description: Offers a frontend to Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Other